needle-mirror/com.unity.xr.arfoundation/Documentation~/index.md

 ![ARSession component](images/ar-session.png "ARSession component")

-When you disable the `ARSession`, the system no longer tracks features in its environment, but if you enable it at a later time, the system will attempt to recover and maintain previously-detected features.
+When you disable the `ARSession`, the system no longer tracks features in its environment, but if you enable it at a later time, the system attempts to recover and maintain previously-detected features.

 If you enable the **Attempt Update** option, the device tries to install AR software if possible.
 Support for this feature is platform-dependent.